A reader asked this question related to stationarity.

 I have recently completed building a new computer for machine learning.
 The capabilities of computers available to hobbyists are amazing.

-The metric by which scientific computers are measured is FLOPs — Floating POint instructions per Second.
+The metric by which scientific computers are measured is FLOPs — Floating point operations per second.
 The higher, the better.
 If the only metric is floating point arithmetic, the human brain has a few FLOPs.
 Taken as a whole, the human brain performs about 10 ^ 16 operations per second, very few of which are floating point.

 Coming out of graduate school in 1972, I was manager of an engineering company’s Control Data Corporation 6400 Supercomputer.
 It had its own room with a glass-panel front wall, raised floor, conditioned power, dedicated air conditioner, and staff of two CDC technicians.
 At installation, its price was about $5 million (in 1972 dollars).
 It could execute about 200 kilo FLOPs — 200,000 floating point instructions per second — 2 * 10 ^ 5.

 Computer scientists and engineers have always been looking forward to the next generation of hardware.
 In 1965, Gordon Moore, Founder of Intel, noted that density of transistors (transistors per square inch) doubled about every year, a figure he later modified to every two years.
 Moore’s Law, as it has become known, now suggests that computer chip performance doubles about every 18 months due to an increase in both density and execution speed.
-Note the chart on the Wikipedia page.
-Capability is approximately a straight line on a semi-log chart showing that the increase in density has been exponential.
+Note the chart on the Moore’s Law page.
+Capability is approximately a straight line on a semi-log chart showing that the increase in density has been exponential and consistent.
 When I first began working with individual chips in the early 1970s, the Intel 8008 and Motorola 6800 were available to hobbyists, each with about 5,000 transistors on a chip about the size of a postage stamp.
-Current Intel i7 chips (upper right corner) such as the one you probably have in your home computer have several billion transistors on a chip about the size of a book of matches.
+Current Intel i7 chips (in the upper right corner of that chart) such as the one you probably have in your home computer have several billion transistors on a chip about the size of a book of matches.

 World War II created the immediate need for electronic digital computers.
 One early application was computation of artillery firing tables.
 Another was simulation of the decay process of uranium in design of the atomic bomb.
 The early computers — Harvard Mark I and ENIAC — filled large rooms, and could perform a few operations per second.
 The simulation profession has always been anticipating faster processors with more memory and at lower cost.
 Supercomputers have been expensive, relying heavily on government laoratories.
-Capabilities, measured in FLOPs, have increased from 2 GigaFLOPs for the Cray in 1985 to 93 PetaFLOPS (93,000,000 GFLOPs) for the Sunway in 2016.
+Capabilities, measured in FLOPs, have increased from 2 GigaFLOPs for the Cray in 1985, to 93 PetaFLOPS (93,000,000 GFLOPs) for the Sunway in 2016, and 200 PetaFLOPS for the US Summit in 2018.
 The annual increase is a multiplier of about 1.75 — close to Moore’s Law.
 Along the way, the Lawrence Livermore Laboratory had the top supercomputer in the world in 2001 — the 12.3 TeraFLOP, $110 million, ASCI White.

 The computer I have built from off-the-shelf parts, at a cost of about $3,500, runs at about 12 TeraFLOPs.
 The key to the speed is the GPU board — a GTX 1080 Ti with 3500 processing units.
 Benchmarks I have run show an increase in speed by a factor of about 100 in matrix operations — the kind central to machine learning.
 Programs that took one hour on a single CPU, now take about 30 seconds using the GPU.
 Speed depends, in part, on the mix of instructions and amount of data relative to size of memory.